CartoDB/carto-vl/docs/guides/03-Styling-your-visualization-using-Expressions.md

 **Note: about function terminology**

-The concept of *function* and its related terms *function call* and *function parameter* are borrowed from programming terminology.
+The concept of *function* and its related terms *function call* and *function parameter* are borrowed from programming terminology:

-A *function* is a transformation between inputs, the *function parameters*, to an output.
+ - A *function* is a transformation between inputs, the *function parameters*, to an output.

-A *function call* is the application of the function to some values as the *function parameters*.
+ - A *function call* is the application of the function to some values as the *function parameters*.

 Each expression imposes limitations on the types of expressions that can be used as its input parameters.